AkshayDevkate/ios-firebase-signup-login-app/README.md

 on terminal

+close the project and open the .xcworkspace file from the project folder onwords use the same file for development

+To connect Firebase when your app starts up, add the initialization code below to your main AppDelegate class.

+import UIKit
+import Firebase //add this

+@UIApplicationMain
+class AppDelegate: UIResponder, UIApplicationDelegate {

+  var window: UIWindow?

+  func application(_ application: UIApplication,
+    didFinishLaunchingWithOptions launchOptions:
+      [UIApplicationLaunchOptionsKey: Any]?) -> Bool {
+    FirebaseApp.configure()                    //this is to be added in the above class return true
+  }
+}

-close the project and open the .xcworkspace file from the project folder onwords use the same file for development Run the project and check whether it has communicated with the firebase servers or not (on firebase website ios SDK)
+Run the project and check whether it has communicated with the firebase servers or not (on firebase website ios SDK)

 In Google Firebase website -> to the project you created -> authentication -> sign in method -> and enable Email/Password

+now in xcode create main.storyboard and code for button actions and run the project